Bianca St-Georges

-Bianca Rose St-Georges (born July 28, 1997) is a Canadian professional soccer player who plays as a left-back for National Women's Soccer League club Chicago Red Stars and the Canadian national team.
+Bianca Rose St-Georges (born July 28, 1997) is a Canadian professional soccer player who plays as a winger for the Canadian national team.

+St-Georges played college soccer as a right back for the West Virginia Mountaineers and was named the Big 12 Defensive Player of the Year in 2018.
+She was drafted by the Chicago Red Stars in the third round of the 2019 NWSL College Draft.
+She has also played for the North Carolina Courage and the Utah Royals.

 Early life

 St-Georges was born and raised in Saint-Charles-Borromée, Quebec to a Canadian father and an American mother.
 She began playing soccer at age five with St-Félix De Valois.
 Afterwards, she played with AS Laser.
 At age 13, she joined the Canadian REX program in Quebec.

 College career

-St-Georges attended West Virginia University, where she played for the women's soccer team.
-She was the 2018 Big 12 Conference Defensive Player of the Year.
+St-Georges attended West Virginia University, where she played for the women's soccer team as a defender.
+She was the Big 12 Conference Freshman of the Year in 2015.
+She was the Big 12 Conference Defensive Player of the Year in 2018.

 Club career

+Chicago Red Stars

 St-Georges was selected in the third round (20th overall) by the Chicago Red Stars in the 2019 NWSL College Draft, being the only Canadian player to be drafted.
 However, her rookie season was delayed until the following year, as she suffered a meniscus tear in her knee.
-She made her debut for Chicago Red Stars on June 28, 2020 against the Washington Spirit in the 2020 NWSL Challenge Cup.
+She made her debut for Chicago Red Stars on June 28, 2020, against the Washington Spirit in the 2020 NWSL Challenge Cup.
 She scored her first professional goal and assist came in the Challenge Cup Semi-final against Sky Blue FC on July 23, 2020, and helped the Red Stars reach the final, where they ultimately finished second.
 In 2021, the Red Stars finished as runner-ups in the 2021 NWSL playoffs.